sensible-hq/sensible-docs/readme-sync/v0/integrations/4000 - quick-extraction/index.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_11.png)

 3. Click **Upload document** and select your example document.
 For document file formats other than PDFs, use other integration methods such as the API.
-Note that Sensible automatically OCRs documents for you, except in [advanced cases](doc:ocr).
+Note that Sensible automatically OCRs documents as needed, except in [advanced cases](doc:ocr).

 ​       If you don't have an example document, use the following PDF document with the `sensible_instruct_basics` document type :